 Playing hockey, driving a car, and even simply taking a walk are all everyday examples of Newton's laws of motion.
 Compiled in 1687 by English mathematician Isaac Newton, the three main laws describe forces and motion for objects on Earth and throughout the universe.

 Development of Classical Physics

-The movement of objects has been studied by philosophers since ancient times.
+Philosophers have studied the movement of objects since ancient times.
 After observing the motion of the sun, stars and planets, Greek philosopher Aristotle and later Ptolemy believed the Earth was the at the center of the universe.
 In 16th century Europe, Polish mathematician Nicolas Copernicus challenged this theory placing the sun at the center of the solar system with planets orbiting around it.
 The following century, German physicist Johannes Kepler described the elliptical orbits of planets, and Italian mathematician and astronomer Galileo Galilei conducted experiments to study the motions of projectiles.
 Isaac Newton synthesized this work into a mathematical analysis and introduced the concept of force and his three laws of motion.